fstagni/2025_LHCb_CW/slides.md

     - *Henryk Giemza*
     - *Mark Slater*
 - **DQCS shifters** -- 7 days shifts
-  - currently xx people registered as DQCS shifters
+  - currently about 60 people registered as DQCS shifters
   - refer to the Grid Expert for support